Asante Heart and Vascular team

 A vascular surgeon is a specialist who evaluates and treats diseases of the blood vessels.
 Treatment can include traditional open surgery and endovascular approaches.
 Some of these surgeries may include:

 - Removing the plaque from an artery

 - Bypassing the area of obstruction with a graft

 Because of their training, vascular surgeons are uniquely qualified to diagnose all vascular diseases and interpret a wide variety of diagnostic tests.

 A cardiovascular anesthesiologist is a physician who specializes in providing anesthesia care for patients undergoing either cardiac (heart), thoracic (lungs) or vascular (blood vessels) surgery.
-As a physician, your anesthesiologist spent four years in medical school, and another four years training to provide anesthesia during surgery.
-Cardiovascular anesthesiologists often spend another 1-2 years learning the particular field of cardiac and/or vascular anesthesia.
+As a physician, your anesthesiologist spent four years in medical school and another four years training to provide anesthesia during surgery.
+Cardiovascular anesthesiologists often spend another 1-2 years learning the particular field of cardiac and vascular anesthesia.
 Hospitals that specialize in cardiac, thoracic or vascular surgery often have teams that specialize in doing just these types of surgery.
-The specialized teams consist of surgeons, anesthesiologists, operating room nurses, and the intensive care unit staff.
+The specialized teams consist of surgeons, anesthesiologists, operating room nurses and the intensive care unit staff.